 The entropy byte-stream provided in the AlphaRNG output is based on electrical noise produced by two Zener diodes working in avalanche mode.
 The independent electrical noise created by each electrical circuit is amplified and sampled into independent raw byte-streams and have uniform distribution of the random values.
 The two resulting raw byte-streams are then combined and de-biased to produce the resulting entropy byte stream.
 The AlphaRNG software kit provides an API for retrieving data at each processing stage for the purpose of evaluation or, for example, when a different post-processing or conditioning algorithm is to be used.

 Once a secure connection has been established, the client can send commands to AlphaRNG and receive responses.
 The client creates a command packet, generates the MAC value (using the session MAC algorithm and the MAC key) of the plain command data and includes it in the packet, it then encrypts the packet with the session cipher and the key/IV/AAD and sends it to the USB device.
 The command packet consists of parameters such as the cipher used, a new non-reusable cipher IV, cipher tag, MAC value of the plain command data, command ID and a freshly generated unique non-reusable command token.
 The AlphaRNG receives the command and decrypts it with session cipher and the key/AAD/IV, generates the MAC value using the session MAC algorithm and the MAC key and compares the MAC value with the one provided in command packet.
 Upon successful command validation, the AlphaRNG handles the command, creates a response packet, generates the MAC value, encrypts the response packet with the session cipher and the key/IV/AAD and sends the response packet back to the client.
 A response packet consists of session cipher used, command token, cipher tag, MAC value of the plain response, data payload and the RNG internal status code.
-The client receives the response, decrypts it with the session cipher and the key/IV/AAD, generates its own MAC value of the plain response and compares it against the one provided in the packet, then it compares the provided token in the response with the one initially generated for the command packet.
+The client receives the response, decrypts it with the session cipher using key/IV/AAD and cipher tag provided, generates its own MAC value of the plain response and compares it against the one provided in the packet, then it compares the provided token in the response with the one initially generated for the command packet.
 Upon successful validation of the response packet, the client validates the RNG internal status and dispatches the response payload accordingly.
-The MAC validation functionality is disabled by default and can be enabled through provided Software API.

 The AlphaRNG software kit comes with two hard-coded public keys: one RSA 2048 bit key and one RSA 1024-bit key.
 Those two keys are used for establishing secure connections with any AlphaRNG device.
 In addition, each AlphaRNG is shipped with a custom public RSA 2048-bit key that can be exclusively used with one such device.